-The classes for this subject entail three hours of face-to-face teaching for each teaching day:
+The classes for this subject entail three hours of face-to-face teaching:

-- A two hour lecture. - A one-hour (1 hr.) tutorial.
+- · A two hour lecture. - A one-hour (1 hr.) tutorial (from the week commencing second week of semester).

 Participants are required to attend the sessions in which they are registered.
 Attempts to register in a different tutorial can be made online where space allows.
 Where attempts to register online fail, a written request to the course coordinator may be considered.